 1. Your loved ones urge you to leave your partner

-You feel that your role is to show compassion instead of censure as your significant other tries to change.
-However, you may have to wait a long time for your partner to give up those destructive actions.Your loved ones don't want to see you waste your time hanging on to the relationship that seems doomed and causes you pain.
+You feel your role is to show compassion instead of censure as your significant other tries to change.
+However, you may have to wait long for your partner to give up those destructive actions.Your loved ones don't want to see you waste your time hanging on to the relationship that seems doomed and causes you pain.
 Click To Tweet

 2. You make excuses for bad behavior

 You know that you are not a fan of your partner’s addictions, tendency to drink too much alcohol, gaslighting, and even violence.
 However, his bad behavior still has not convinced you to call it quits.
-Ignoring a destructive cycle of unhealthy actions is especially harmful if your children (of any age) are witnessing this type of dysfunction.
+Ignoring a destructive cycle of unhealthy actions is especially harmful if your children (of any age) witness this type of dysfunction.